mtiessler/TOEFL-iBT-study-sheet/Writing/Format.md

 The lecture provides examples of these changes, such as the growing popularity of renting items and buying second-hand clothing from platforms like Depop and Vinted.
 Gen Z is portrayed as seeking individuality and eco-friendly options rather than mindlessly supporting fast fashion.
 Social media, particularly TikTok, plays a role in promoting recycling and sustainable fashion trends among Gen Z.

+### Practice
+#### Exercise 2
+I completely agree with both David and Rachel's opinions.
+In addition to those, I consider that one of the majors strengths of democracy is that it **encompasses** a huge amount of different ideologies.
+As a result, progress comes from extracting the best ideas from each one of them.
+However, I would say that one of the greatest pitfalls from democracy is the easiness in which every adult can vote.
+Consequently, this can lead to situations where people without any basic knowledge of how the democratic system works, can vote without knowing what they are really voting.
+As a result, the results of elections can be random.
+For **addressing** this issue I consider that people should do a crash course about democracy and the political parties before being able to vote.

+##### Correction
+Response briefly mentions a strength and a weakness of democracy, but it lacks in-depth analysis or examples to support your points.
+You could provide more detailed explanations to strengthen your argument.